 In addition, your district school board should be able to point you in the direction of any city or county funded loan forgiveness programs.

 Save Money on Your Student Loans and Get $100!

-If you cannot get all of your loans forgiven with teacher loan forgiveness programs, please also consider student loan refinancing.
-One great company that you can reduce the cost of your student loans with is Sofi.
-Fixed rates start at 3.50% and variable rates start as low as 2.13% APR (with utoPay).
+If you cannot get all of your loans forgiven with teaching loan forgiveness programs, please also consider student loan refinancing.
+We recommend checking out Sofi.
+Fixed rates start at 3.50% and variable rates start as low as 2.13% APR (with AutoPay).
 Sofi members save an average of $14,000!
 Apply here and you will receive a $100 bonus when you refinance.